The Regulator Performance Framework

-The Australian government has established the Regulator Performance Framework (RPF) to assess regulators’ performance when interacting with business, the community and individuals.
+The Regulator Performance Framework (RPF) has been established by the Australian Government to assess how regulators perform when interacting with business, the community and individuals.
+The aim of the RPF is to:

 - improve the way regulators operate

-- reduce the costs incurred by business, individuals and the community from the administration of regulation
+- reduce the costs incurred by business, individuals and the community in the administration of regulation

 - increase the public accountability and transparency of regulators.